 When I originally asked for the recipe, they said they just “threw some stuff in.”
 When forced however, they gave some loose measurements.
 So, you might need to adjust according to your desired flavors.

 First they cut up chicken breasts and fresh jalapeños from the garden.
 Then they seasoned the meat and jalapeños with the BBQ 3001 and the Barbecue of the Americas seasoning.
 Then they sautéed until the chicken is cooked.
 Then add cut up broccoli, carrots and green peppers and lightly cook.
 Then they added some teriyaki, hoisin sauce, soy sauce, ginger dressing, and orange ginger sauce (all sauces from Aldi except the Teriyaki…no, not sponsored).
 Let it all steam for a few minutes then thicken with corn starch.
 And serve over rice.
+Or, if you’d prefer to not have the rice, zoodles or spaghetti squash make great replacements.
+Check out how to cook spaghetti squash so you are ready!

 When pressed, this was the approximate amounts for the sauces: 1T teriyaki, 1T asian ginger dressing, 1t hoisin sauce, 1t soy sauce, 1t orange ginger sauce.